 Question HS A.110-112/MS A.105-107: How difficult is it for students in your grade to get any of the following if they really want them?...
 Alcohol...
 Marijuana...
 Prescription drugs to get "high" or for reasons other than prescribed.

-10. Tobacco Use
+10. Use of Tobacco and Vaping Devices

 Table A10.1 Summary of Key CHKS Tobacco Indicators